 *Is vinegar safe to use?
 Isn’t it too acidic for hardwood?

-If you poured a bottle of vinegar directly on the floor and allowed it to sit, it would most likely damage the surface.
+If you poured a bottle of it directly on the hardwood and allowed it to sit, it would most likely damage the surface.
 However, in the mixtures above it is well diluted and only used as a damp mop (meaning excess liquid is squeezed out).
 Vinegar is an excellent household cleaner and brings a lot of muscle to the job.
-If you’re concerned about the effects it may have on the finish over the long-term, consider doing a clear water rinse after wiping floor with a mixture that has vinegar as an ingredient (then wipe dry as usual).
+If you’re concerned about the effects it may have on the finish over the long-term, consider doing a clear rinse after using the solution (then wipe down as usual).

 - Keep a spray bottle with a mixture of 50/50 vinegar, water and about 15 drops of essential oil of your choosing.